 The same goes when the person would now discover the exit of this cave.
 Direct sunlight is much brighter than the fire in the cave.
 He would need even more time to see the natural environment around him and distinguish the shadows from the idols and the idols from the true forms of the objects they are depicting.
 The freed prisoner would then be able to look at the sun and understand how everything is related to it, such as the change of the seasons.

 You may know Socrates as the Classical Greek philosopher behind the quote “I know that I know nothing”, who also laid the fundamentals of western philosophy.
-Here are five facts about the classical Greek philosopher that you may or may not know.

 Socrates then suggests that the freed prisoner would rather stay on the surface of the Earth rather than going back into the cave and pretend he is believing what the prisoners believe.
 But the need to reveal the truth to the other prisoners would be too strong.